Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The infiltration of such substances is also prohibited, as is the storing or spreading of such substances outside a body of water if there is a genuine risk of water pollution.

 Further, the Waters Protection Act and the Waters Protection Ordinance contain specific provisions on the disposal or discharge of waste water.
 Polluted waste water must be treated and may only be discharged or infiltrated into a body of water with the approval of the cantonal authority.
 Non-polluted waste water must be discharged by infiltration according to the instructions of the cantonal authority.
 If local conditions do not permit this, such non-polluted water may be discharged into surface waters.
 In this case, retention measures must be taken if possible so as to ensure a steady discharge in the event of high inflow.
-The discharge of water that is not shown on a communal drainage plan approved by the canton requires the consent of the cantonal authority.
+The discharge of water is not part of a communal drainage plan and requires a permission of the cantonal authority.

 What are the consequences of non-compliance with water pollution regulations?